wilzet/tourney/README.md

 # Tourney
-A program that runs a game tournament in parallell.
+A program that runs a game tournament in parallel.

 # The Game
 The game being played is a 'game-theory' game similar to the [prisoner's dilemma](https://en.wikipedia.org/wiki/Prisoner%27s_dilemma); simple and only contains a few rules and possible options for each participant.
 ## Rules
 The game is played in a non-deterministic amount of rounds.
-A round, or a move, consists of each player choosing a ply.
+A round, or a move, consists of each player choosing a collor.
 Each player has full knowledge of all moves that has been played this game.
-1. There are three possible plies:<br>
+1. There are three possible color options:<br>
   🔴 Red<br>
   🟢 Green<br>
   🔵 Blue